tindyc/student_intervention_automation/README.md

-# 📊 Student Intervention Tracker & Sync Automator
+# 📊 Student Intervention Automation

 A fault-tolerant, fully automated data pipeline built in Google Apps Script that consolidates student data from Zoho CRM, Cypher LMS, and GitHub into a unified tracking system with a real-time risk evaluation engine.